pradyumna-burly/car_price_predictor/README.md

 3.Make your changes and commit them (git commit -am 'Add new feature').
 4.Push to the branch (git push origin feature-branch).
 5.Create a pull request.
-6.License

-# This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-If you have any questions or need further assistance, feel free to reach out:

-Email:
-GitHub Issues: Submit an issue